TobyFenn/how-to-make-rain/docs/x.md

 - IN are generally larger particles than CCN
 - IN are much less abundant than CCN, typically less than 1 per liter of air
 - IN are active at higher temperatures than homogeneous ice nucleation

+In cloud seeding applications, silver iodide is often used because it combines many of these characteristics:
+- It has a crystal structure very similar to ice.
+- It's insoluble in water.
+- It can nucleate ice at relatively warm temperatures (around -5°C).
+- It's effective in multiple nucleation modes.

 ### 1.4 Particle Sizes and Distribution